MISSION STATEMENT

 The Student will:

-Respect church and the Catholic Faith
+Respect the church and the Catholic Faith

 Show reverence during church traditions and activities